NextronSystems/thor-manual/usage/flags.rst

 Command Line Options
 ====================

-This section lists all options that THOR TechPreview currently offers.
+This section lists all options that THOR currently offers.

 Scan Options
 ----------------------------------------------------------------------